On this page

-The Emerging Leaders in the Americas Program (ELAP) offers short-term scholarship opportunities for students from Latin America and the Caribbean to study or conduct research in Canada.
+Canada and Panama also engage on shared educational priorities through the Emerging Leaders in the Americas Program (ELAP), which offers short-term scholarship opportunities for students from Latin America and the Caribbean to study or conduct research in Canada.
 Academic agreements such as ELAP help grow research relationships and student exchanges.
 In addition to the ELAP scholarships, Panamanian students are encouraged to apply for other Canadian awards open to all international students, including the prestigious Vanier Canada Graduate Scholarships and the Banting Post-doctoral Fellowships.
 For a complete list of available scholarships, visit International scholarships.
-There were 385 Panamanian students in Canada in 2018 and more begin their studies in Canada each year.

 The stock of Canadian investment in Panama stood at C$3.4 billion in 2020.